The Consenting Process

 - Tourism and recreation.

-Consultation is an important element of this process, with statutory consultees on key technical issues as well as with the community and other interested groups.
+Consultation was an important element of the process, with statutory consultees on key technical issues as well as with the community and other interested groups.

 An ‘Environmental Statement’ (ES) was submitted with the applications.
-The ES report sets out conclusions on predicted environmental effects and proposed mitigation measures that may be required if impacts cannot be avoided.
+The ES report set out conclusions on predicted environmental effects and proposed mitigation measures that may be required if impacts cannot be avoided.

 Stage 1 – Consenting

-This stage aims to ensure consent for the development Morlais project.
+This stage aimed to ensure consent for the development of Morlais.

 Stage 2 – Implementation

 Construction will happen in phases.
-It is expected that the work on land will take place between 2021 and 2022, with work offshore to start in 2023.
-This will enable developers of tidal energy convertors to deploy their devices in the sea and operate them to generate electricity.
+Work on land starts in 2022, with work offshore to start in 2023.
+This will enable developers of tidal energy technology to deploy their devices in the sea and operate them to generate electricity.